Come Grow With Us ... FREE Preschool Classes

 District Preschool Program

 Our District Program serves families living within our District boundaries.
 The program implements a developmentally appropriate curriculum that meets the individual needs of each student.
 The focus is on the development of the whole child in a cognitively rich and responsive environment.
 Every child in our program has the opportunity to participate in a variety of active learning experiences that foster cognitive, social, emotional and physical growth.
 Educational experiences for preschool students are based on the understanding that young children learn through socio-dramatic and constructive play.
 Our preschool classrooms create an environment that promotes independence, fosters decision-making and encourages involvement of children and families.
-Our preschool classrooms are located at Emerson, Garfield, Herrera, Kenilworth, and Whittier Schools.
+Our preschool classrooms are located at Emerson, Garfield, Herrera, Kenilworth, Magnet, and Whittier Schools.
 The Faith North Campus is our Early Childhood Center for all other preschool students.

 Dual Language Program